 3. Full-Size Buses / Coach Buses

 Short Buses (20-25ft)

 Short buses could be a viable option for you for a number of reasons.
-For one, a smaller bus is much more maneuverable than some of the lengthier skoolies.
-In addition to being a bit easier to drive, mini buses can generally fit into most parking spots.
-This makes it simpler to run errands including grocery shopping, the gym, or laundry.
+For one, a smaller bus is more maneuverable than some of the lengthier skoolies.
+In addition to being a bit easier to drive, they can fit into most parking spots.
+This makes it simpler to run errands.

 Downsides: While maneuverability is definitely a bonus, you will be giving up a significant amount of living space on a short bus.
 In addition to the loss of space, you may have to make compromises to what you want in your build.
 For example, many short buses may not have a toilet or shower.

 Skooliana: Isaac lives in a 21 ft.
 2003 Ford E450 7.3L Diesel short bus.
 While he definitely thinks the school bus size meets their needs, he wishes he could’ve added a bathroom and shower.

 Mid-size skoolies are a happy medium between a short and full-size bus.
 They offer plenty of interior room and come with most (if not all) of the same features of a full-sized bus including style, wheel size, and engine.

 Ideal Candidate: Mid-size school buses are ideal for 2 people, pets, and even children if you don’t feel too concerned about space restrictions.
 While also being a bit easier to maneuver than a full-size, medium buses can also be somewhat easier to get into tighter off-grid spots.

 Downsides: Based on our personal experiences, one of the major disadvantages of a medium bus is that they don’t fit in one parking space.
 Another disadvantage is that mid-size buses are harder to find and more expensive.